 The Head Teacher will update the equality information we publish above at least every year and approve the documentation.

 This document will be reviewed by the Head Teacher at least every 4 years.
+Next formal review March 2027.

 Overall responsibility for Equality Information and Equality Objectives in Clarity Independent School rests with the Head Teacher, Debbie Hanson.